MasterMedo/bible-relationships/README.md

 In the Bible, family and tribal membership appears to be transmitted through the father.
 Which is why this seems like a sane question to ask.
 The image shows the longest agnatic kinship path from Adam (created by G-d) all the way to Jotham, the son of Azariah.
-Here the incompleteness of our dataset becomes obvious since the family tree of Uzziah, son of Amaziah, should be longer (all the way to Yeshua) than of his brother Azariah.
+Here the incompleteness of our dataset becomes obvious since the family tree of Uzziah, son of Amaziah, should be longer than of his brother Azariah (all the way to Yeshua).
 The Amaziah -> Uzziah relationship is first noted in the second book of Chronicles 26:1, which is why it is not included.
 This is one of the charms of dealing with live data.
 ![](./img/longest-bloodline.png)